udoprog/leaky-bucket/README.md

 Since this crate uses timing facilities from tokio it has to be used within a Tokio runtime with the [`time` feature] enabled.

+This library has some neat features, which includes:
+* Not requiring a background thread or task to *drip*.
+Instead, one of the waiting tasks assumes the duty as coordinator called the *core*.
+See below for more details.
+* Dropped tasks releases their partially acquired tokens.

 <br>

 ## Usage